MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

   Seasonal chapter, not a Christmas engine.

 - **The Lion, the Witch and the Wardrobe**
-  Eternal winter and an explicit Father Christmas appearance.
+  Eternal winter contrasted with the *return* of Christmas.
-  Christmas functions as symbolism and a turning point, not the cause of the story.
+  Christmas is symbolic of hope, not the cause of victory.

 These are Christmas films by **association**, not causation.

 ---